Valentyn Nalyvaichenko

-Valentyn Oleksandrovych Nalyvaichenko (Валенти́н Олекса́ндрович Налива́йченко; born 8 June 1966; Zaporizhia) is a Ukrainian diplomat and politician.
+Valentyn Oleksandrovych Nalyvaichenko (Валенти́н Олекса́ндрович Налива́йченко; born 8 June 1966) is a Ukrainian diplomat and politician.

 On 24 February 2014, the Verkhovna Rada (Ukrainian parliament) appointed Nalyvaichenko the Head of the Security Service of Ukraine (SBU), on 18 June 2015 he was relieved of the office.
 From December 2006 until early March 2010 he had already headed the SBU.

 Nalyvaichenko was placed at number 3 on the electoral list of UDAR during the 2012 Ukrainian parliamentary election.
 He was elected into parliament.
 He returned to parliament after the 2019 Ukrainian parliamentary election, this election Nalyvaichenko was placed third on the party list of Fatherland.

 Since August 2019 he is a Member of the Ukrainian Parliament, Secretary of the Parliamentary Committee for Ukraine’s integration into the EU.
-Member of the Ukrainian part of the Parliamentary Committee of Association between Ukraine and the European Union.
-Co-chairman of the group for inter-parliamentary relations with the Republic of Finland.
-Deputy Head of the group for Inter-Parliamentary Relations with the United States of America.
-Member of the group for Inter-Parliamentary Relations with the Republic of Poland.
-Member of the group for Inter-Parliamentary Relations with the Republic of Estonia.
-Member of the group for Inter-Parliamentary Relations with the State of Israel.
-Member of the group for Inter-Parliamentary Relations with the Czech Republic.
-Member of the group for Inter-Parliamentary Relations with the Italian Republic.

 Biography

 Education and early career

 Born on 9 June 1966 in Zaporizhia, in 1983 Nalyvaichenko finished with golden medal (top honors) the general education school #30 in Zaporizhia and in September of the same year enrolled to the Kharkiv State University.
 In June 1984 he finished the first year of Kharkiv State University and in 1984-86 served in the Soviet armed forces as a conscript.
 Since September 1986 Nalyvaichenko studied in the Shevchenko State University of Kyiv (today is Taras Shevchenko National University of Kyiv) from which he graduated with honors in June 1990 as philologist and a referent-interpreter of English.